paduanton/EyeSee-API/readme.md

 # Overview

-EyeSee is an open source mobile app developed in partnership with [Natália](http://github.com/nataliaPintos/) and it is built based in PHP with Laravel Framework.
-This project is the backend REST API only.
+EyeSee is an open source mobile app developed by [Natália](http://github.com/nataliaPintos/) and [Antonio](http://github.com/paduanton/).
+It is built based in PHP with Laravel Framework.
+This project is the backend REST
+API only.
 The frontend is written in React Native and can be found here:

 [EyeSee Frontend](https://github.com/nataliaPintos/EyeSee)